JemmaEagleson/PAULA-SCHER/README.md

 ---------
 Scher attended high school in Washington where she was the ‘school artist’,  and would make her friends paper dolls and comic strips.
 She also took weekend art classes at Corcoran College of Art and Design.
 Paula’s love for art and design meant that she quickly became the school’s publicity chairman and made all the advertising posters for events such as school dances.

+>"When I was in high school, I took weekend art classes at Corcoran College of Art + Design, but I kept that to myself because it wasn’t a cool thing to do." - Paula Scher

 After high school Paula Scher followed her passion for art and design and attended the Tyler School of Art in Elkins Park Pennsylvania.
 At this time Scher felt that she couldn't draw well but soon learnt to illustrate her different concepts well with type.

 During her time at Tyler Scher loved experimenting with drawing, painting and printmaking, but feels that she didn't find her own style until she did a course called Graphic Design in her junior year.
 In this course Paula did a lot of problem solving projects and created lots of abstract pieces using different symbols and shapes.
 At this time her teacher was Stephen Tarantal who was a painter and designer.
 He gave her Basel basics which involved looking at layout and shape.
 She would carry out tasks such as moving a black square around a white page to study form and visual messages.
 Paula was also taught the the Swiss International Style of typography, Helvetica on a grid.

+>“I went to college thinking I was going to be a painter, but I couldn’t really draw, so I tried other things…It seemed like I wasn’t good at anything, but then…I discovered graphic design.” - Paula Scher

 Scher then started to veer towards illustration over graphic design because she  felt her work was too ‘sloppy’ and didn’t like arranging Helvetica on a set grid.
 Scher decided to go on to major in Illustration and had a teacher called Stanislaw Zagorski, who she feels influenced her whole life.
 Although Paula decided upon illustration she was frustrated as she could never do the typography on her projects, she would come up with a concept and then try to illustrate it but never liked the finished outcome.
 Stanislaw first gave Paula the idea to illustrate her concepts with type.
 As she experimented with this idea Scher began to learn a lot about type in relation to image.